LPetro/karpenter/hack/orbdebuggingtool/README.md

 <!-- TODO: make a note about /data default directory.
 If I make an arg for the tool, find a way to change this for a Karpenter run... perhaps with the same process that I'd use to feature-flag / enable/disable it... -->
 To run the ORB debugging tool:
-1. Download logs from your PV and save them to the sample_logs folder `karpenter/hack/orbdebuggingtool/sample_logs`.
+1. Download logs from your PV and save them to the sample_logs folder `karpenter/hack/orbdebuggingtool/sample_logs` or a folder of your choice.
    This will be the target directory for the `-dir` flag.

-    Note: For whichever time period you're looking to inspect, ensure you have <u>at least</u>: (1) the baseline preceding that time period and all the (2) differences and (3) metadata files from that baseline through the desired resimulation time.
-This is critical to the reconstruction and resimulation logic, not having these could lead to undefined behavior.
+    Note: For whichever time period you're looking to inspect, ensure you have <u>at least</u>: (1) the baseline preceding that time period and (2) all the differences and (3) metadata files from that baseline through the desired resimulation time.
+This is critical to the reconstruction and resimulation logic; not having these could lead to undefined behavior.
 <!-- The reconstruction takes a baseline and merges in all differences additively.
 If any are missing, it could lead to undefined behavior. -->
 2. Find your nodepool configuration file.
 If part of a larger yaml config file, create a new nodepools.yaml of just the nodepool information.
 This will be the target directory for the `-yaml` flag.
 3. `cd ./path/to/karpenterfork/hack/orbdebuggingtool`